To access material, start machines and answer questions login.

 Detecting Malicious Download

 It is relatively simple to hunt for malicious downloads if you know how the victim sees it.
-First, the user uses a web browser or desktop application to open a phishing attachment.
+First, the user uses a web browser or desktop application to open a attachment.
 In the simplest case, it would be a direct .exe malware download, but you are far more likely to see an archive attachment like .zip or .rar containing the malware.
-In this case, Sysmon can greatly help you detect every attack stage:
+In this case, can greatly help you detect every attack stage:

 # 1. Sysmon Event ID 1: Web browser is launched